Document Type and Release Option

 The aim of this study was to determine the relationship between empathy in the clinical setting and its effects on compassion fatigue and quality of life in Bachelor of Science Nursing Students.
 This study was a quantitative, descriptive study that used the Professional Quality of Life Scale (ProQOL).
 Demographic data was also gathered to assist in analyzing and comparing results.
 It is logical to identify nursing students who may be at risk for compassion related fatigue.
 Negative outcomes of compassion fatigue can result in ineffective care for patients, an increase in medical errors, and an increase in stress.
 Compassion fatigue is directly related to burnout in the nursing field which often leads to emotional exhaustion and poor productivity in the workplace.

 The purpose of this study was to study the effects of empathy on compassion fatigue and quality of life in nursing students.
 Empathy has been shown to increase compassion fatigue in nurses over time due to the stress and grief they experience from suffering patients.The Professional Quality of Life Scale was used to survey BSN students in their third and fourth years of school.
 The scale assessed the levels of compassion satisfaction, burnout, and secondary traumatic stress the students have experienced so far as a result of their academic and clinical experiences.

 Intonato, Parker E., "The Effect of Empathy on Compassion Fatigue and Quality of Life on Bachelor of Science Nursing Students" (2020).
-University Honors Program Theses.
+Honors College Theses.
 503.